This project includes the following topics:

 Laid tiles have to be stepped over to lay other tiles, and all of the tiles have to be stepped on to make the cuts.
 Once a floor is started, its good to get it finished and our method allows you to make the cuts as you go, work towards the door where you can escape without treading on newly laid tiles, and last, but by no means least, stack tiles in plenty of space, near to where you want them, without them getting in your way.

 (Also see our cutting tiles project for tools and advice)

 To cut vinyl tiles you will sometimes see a tiler using a small blowlamp to warm the tile up first.
 This makes the tile easier to cut and stops the knife skidding across the surface.
 The same effect can be achieved with a hot air gun and you are much less likely to set fire to the tile!
 A sharp utility knife is essential, with lots of spare blades.
 Make straight cuts against a metal ruler, and curved cuts in a series of short lines.
 Always cut away from your body.

 Quarry tiles are cut using a proprietary tile cutter.
 Either hand-held or mechanical.
 Most quarry tiles these days are quite thin and a normal ceramic tile cutter, will do the job.
 For thicker tiles a quarry tile cutter can be hired from tool hire stores.
 It is the same as a mechanical ceramic tile cutter, but far more robust.

-To the right: Notched trowels for spreading adhesives.
-(Adhesive combs)
+The grouting floats in the image above are Notched trowels for spreading adhesives – (Adhesive combs)